Sten Hostfalt Solo Concert at XXXV Encontres de Compositors Festival, Pilar i Joan Miro Mallorca Spain 2014. Photo by Jose' Luis Luna

 Internationally acclaimed Swedish-born American and long time New Yorker, guitar virtuoso, bassist, composer, bandleader, producer, independent record label proprietor and veteran music educator Sten Hostfalt has participated in, operated on and actively contributed to the global jazz, improvised and creative music scene in appearances at leading concert stages, alongside some of the world's most innovative musicians for four decades.

-The 2014 world premiere solo concert performance of his original work Four New Microtonal Pieces at the XXXV Encontre de Compositors at Pilar i Joan Miro' Mallorca Spain, the 2010 solo concerts at New York's Symphony Space and his 2014 microtonal ensemble work Dimensional States for thirteen musicians and two dancers at ShapeShifter Lab NYC, all follow the path set by the 2002 solo concert recording 29 Pieces For The Microtonal Guitar Live at Knitting Factory New York, critically regarded a seminal work for microtonal music on the traditional 6-string guitar.
+The September 2017 digital anniversary compilation release Sten Hostfalt / Microtonal Guitar Works Vol.1 celebrates and sums up 15 years of microtonal guitar work featuring his original work Cuatros Primeras Piezas Para Microtonal Guitar composed for a 2014 premiere solo concert performance the XXXV Encontre de Compositors at Pilar i Joan Miro' Mallorca Spain, as well as music composed for the 2010 solo concerts at New York's Symphony Space and his 2014 microtonal ensemble work Dimensional States for thirteen musicians and two dancers at ShapeShifter Lab NYC, and academic microtonal lectures at New World School for the Arts, Miami FL, Berklee College of Music and The Royal College of Music in Stockholm.
+All following the path set by the 2002 solo concert recording 29 Pieces For The Microtonal Guitar Live at Knitting Factory New York, critically regarded a seminal work for microtonal music on the traditional 6-string, 12-fret guitar.

 Intrduced on the international jazz scene through early 90's performances, recordings and collaborations with mentors, legendary icons of American music Jimmy Giuffre and Paul Bley, masters of jazz Gary Burton, Peter Erskine, Clare Fischer and Rob McConnell and via apprenticeship in jazz orchestras led by Herb Pomeroy, Phil Wilson and George Russell.
 As a guitarist in the first edition of Guillermo Klein's semi-legendary large ensemble he appeared alongside new jazz generation luminaries Mark Turner, Chris Cheek, Seamus Blake, Melvin Butler, Aaron Goldberg and Jeff Ballard weekly during the inception of New York jazz club Smalls.